M-Dutta/ChatApplication/README.md

 docker-compose up
 # add the -d command for it to run on the background
 ```
+## Testing

-To run tests IN the container, execute the following command
+To run tests IN the container(s),
+Make sure the container is built and running successfully and
+execute the following command
-`docker exec -it chatApplication ./manage.py test`
+`docker exec -it chatApplication ./manage.py  test --noinput`

 If chatApplication doesn't exist, `docker ps` and replace `chatApplication` use the appropriate name